|NLP ARTICLE MENU|

 |Read feedback on NLP hypnotherapy Gold Coast Qld|

 To correct a problem you first need to understand it.
-Phone 07 5562 5718 or send Abby an email to book a free 20 minute telephone consultation.
+Phone 07 5562 5718 or send Abby an email to book a free 20 minute telephone or Skype session.
 With a 35 year background in NLP, Hypnotherapy and Meditation I can see how parents have created so many problems for their children.
 In so many cases the parents are the problem not the child.
 NLP Hypnotherapy Gold Coast, Robina.
 Neuro Linguistic Programming - NLP online coaching sessions available.

 By Abby Eagle (2017)